Rufus For Real

 Serving Ideas

-This skillet lasagna is hearty and cozy on its own, so simple sides are all you need.
+This one-pan skillet lasagna is hearty and cozy on its own, so simple sides are all you need.

 • Simple green salad: A lightly dressed salad with vinaigrette helps balance the richness without competing for attention.